rockdaboot/wget2/docs/wget2.md

   With `--progress=bar`, there are currently two possible parameters, `force` and `noscroll`.

-  When the output is not a TTY, the progress bar always falls back to "dot", even if `--progress=bar` was passed to Wget2 during invokation.
+  When the output is not a TTY, the progress bar always falls back to "dot", even if `--progress=bar` was passed to Wget2 during invocation.
 This behaviour can be overridden and the "bar" output forced by using the "force" parameter as `--progress=bar:force`.

   By default, the bar style progress bar scroll the name of the file from left to right for the file being